-As of November 2023, Family First Wealth Management reports \$9,554,000 discretionary Assets Under Management and does not have any non-discretionary Assets Under Management to report.
+As of February 2025, Family First Wealth Management managed \$15,007,771 discretionary Assets Under Management and did not manage any assets on a non-discretionary basis.

 Item 5: Fees and Compensation

 Please note, unless a Client has received the firm's Disclosure Brochure at least 48 hours prior to signing the investment advisory contract, the investment advisory contract may be terminated by the Client within five (5) business days of signing the contract without incurring any advisory fees.
 How we are paid depends on the type of advisory services we are performing.
 Please review the fee and compensation information below.